kojix2/ruby-htslib/README.md

 p b[:format]
 ```

-Note: Managed struct is not used in ruby-htslib.
+Note: In ruby-htslib, there are only a limited number of parts where Managed struct is used.
 You may need to free the memory by yourself.

-### High level API (Plan)
+### High level API

 `Cram` `Bam` `Bcf` `Faidx` `Tabix`